“You’re not you when you’re hungry.”

 There’s a natural progression between starting in a negative place and ending in a positive one.

 That said, so many marketers screw up this step by regressing back to negative languaging after empowering their prospects.

 Don’t harp on your prospect’s fears and pains, disempower them, or force them to second-guess their ability to move forward.

 Keep the positive momentum snowballing rather than remind people of how helpless or powerless they might sometimes feel.

-It’s crucial they adopt the attitude, “Yes, I can do this!”
+It’s crucial they adopt the attitude, “Yes, I can do this!” especially with online prospecting.